As amended July 2018.

 Any vacancy occurring after distribution of the ballots and before April 15 shall be filled by a special election.
 The Secretary/Treasurer shall prepare the special election ballots in the manner described in the first paragraph of this Section.
 The Secretary/Treasurer shall distribute the special election ballots.
 The special election ballots shall be returned to the Secretary/Treasurer before May 10, in the same manner as described in the first paragraph of this Section.
 Any vacancy occurring after April 15 shall be filled by nomination from the floor and election at the annual meeting.
 The candidates with the largest number of votes shall be declared elected, provided there is a quorum.

 If there are no challenges to the results of the election at the annual section meeting, the ballots may be destroyed by the Secretary/Treasurer after the meeting.

-If the bylaws will be amended at the AALL Annual Meeting, members unable to attend may submit proxy votes to the secretary/treasurer no later than 7 days prior to the Business Meeting.
+If a vote on proposed bylaws amendments is scheduled to be taken at the AALL Annual Meeting, members unable to attend may submit proxy votes to the Secretary/Treasurer no later than 7 days prior to the Business Meeting.

 Notice of proposed amendments shall be provided to the AALL Bylaws & Resolutions Committee at least 60 days prior to the election.
 At least 30 days in advance of the meeting or of the distribution of ballots, notice of proposed amendments shall be provided to the special interest section’s members either in the special interest section’s newsletter or via some other print or electronic communication